 The focuser is very smooth and precise.
 It has minimal image shift and what there is only manifests itself at high powers.
 Focus is the same in both directions, unlike some moving-mirror systems where the sweet-spot has moved when you back out.
 I found the focuser very easy to use when imaging with a DSLR.

-Focus is a an absolutely precise point, a real ‘snap’, both visually and when imaging – a sure sign of a quality optic.
+Focus is an absolutely precise point, a real ‘snap’, both visually and when imaging – a sure sign of a quality optic.
 This is in marked contrast to my own original orange-tube C8 and a Meade LX200 that I tried since, both of which had very mushy, imperfect focus over a wide range of settings.
-Poor scopes often have imprecise focus because parts of the optic focus light to a slightly different point than others.
+Poor scopes often have imprecise focus because spherical aberration makes parts of the optic focus light to a slightly different point than others.